saschaklatt/strands-chart/README.md

 - onMouseLeaveStrand: Callback when mouse leaves a strand.
 - onClickStrand: Callback when a strand is clicked.

+## Styles

+You have to provide your own styles.
+An example can be found at `public/index.css`.
+Just use this file and adapt it to your needs.

 ## Data structure

 The chart uses two data sources: strands and periods.